TheOnesThatWereAbroad/PodcastSummarization/paper/README.md

 # Notes about papers

-### Our idead

-- Preprocessing:
-    - start from *brass set* (boezio)
-    - tokens that correspond to URLs, email addresses, @mentions, #hashtags, and those excessively long tokens (>25 characters) are directly removed from the summaries (simmy)
-    - Remove sponsorships (regex of IDF) (simmy)
-    - split transcription per chuck (using RoBERTa or something else) (split sentece using nltk) (murro)
-    - build a classifier for the salience of each chunk  (boezio)
-        - extract features using TF-IDF from chunk  (boezio)
-        - target is creates using BERT-score F1 (or ROUGE) (chunk is labelled as positive if the score is greater than a threshold (τ=0.2 was used for ROUGE, to understand for BERTscore), otherwise negative)
-        - vector is fed to a feedforward and a softmax layer to predict if the segment is salient (setting threshold to 0.5) (maybe Cat boost)
-    - obtain a list of salient chunks (chunks that are predicted as salient) (max 1024 token)  (murro)
-    - add category-aware token (murro)
-    - concat the chunks into a text (murro)
-    - BART model is used to generate the summary (murro)

-### Summary

-- `dataset_paper.pdf` describes some useful preprocessing steps and some models like BART used as a baseline by Spotify, so we have to perform better than that!
+- [`dataset_paper.pdf`](./dataset_paper.pdf) describes some useful preprocessing steps and some models like BART used as a baseline by Spotify, so we have to perform better than that!

     - The preprocessing explained removes